 It is your responsibility to complete your form.
 There are three documents that you will need to be prepared in pursuing your expunction (which are below):

 3. File your petition for expunction and order setting hearing.
 After you prepare your petition for expunction and order setting hearing, file them at:

 Civil/Family Post Trial

 If filed by hand, you will need to make 4 copies of the expunction petition (make five copies if you would like a copy for yourself.
 Please make sure to provide a self-addressed stamped envelope so that they can send your copy back to you).
 There is a base filing fee of approximately $227 (please call the Harris County District Clerk's Office to confirm).
 There are also additional fees for service of the expunction petition and the final expunction order on each law enforcement agency listed in your expunction petition.
 No personal checks will be accepted.
 Please bring money order, credit card or cash.

 4. What happens after filing the application for expunction?
 The court will send you information regarding the expunction hearing.
 You will need to prepare the agreed order that is attached and begin obtaining signatures from each law enforcement agency listed.
-If this is a Class C Misdemeanor case, the agreed order should be sent to HPD (Attn: Kristie Lewis, Staff Attorney) first for execution and it will then be forwarded to the Harris County Attorney’s Office (HCAO) for signature.
-The HCAO will then forward it to the Texas Department of Public Safety (TxDPS) for signature.
-After signing, the TxDPS will forward the original agreed order with all required signatures to you.
+The agreed order should be sent to HPD's dedicated email address for expunctions firstname.lastname@example.org first for execution.
+Once it is signed by HPD, it will be emailed back to you and you will be responsible for circulating it to all other agencies.